RubyOffTheRailsTAMU/PhD-Application-Review-System/README.md

 rvm -v
 ```

-You should see the version of rvm, that means you seccussfully install rvm.
+You should see the version of rvm, which means you have successfully installed rvm.

 Then install and use ruby 3.2.2